ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 ```
 - dont have concrete type that are returnable, can use dyn Box, e.g. `Box<dyn Fn(i32) -> i32>`

-## LIBS
-- `std` relies on OS primitives
-- `core` relies on nothing
-- `alloc` requires on a memory allocator
-    - most collections in this crate, except hashmap which relies on random data, so its in `std`

 ## IO
 - read a file to var - `let contents = std::fs::read_to_string(file_path).unwrap()`
 - incremental read - `let f = File::open(file_path)?; let reader = BufReader::new(f); for line in reader.lines() { ... }`